The Journal Window

 - Delete text or complete notes; select the text and click on the or use the 'Delete' context menu option

-Every day, when you open Enterprise Architect and review the 'Comment' tab for an element, it has a 'Today' item at the top, against which you record the day's Comment entries on the selected element.
+Every day, when you open Enterprise Architect and review the 'Journal' for an element or diagram, it has a 'Today' item at the top, against which you record the day's Journal entries on the selected object.
 Beneath the 'Today' item are the entries for previous days, identified by the date on which they were made.
 These only include dates on which an entry was made; there are no blank lines for days on which no entries were made.

-As you build up a number of comments on an element, you can set the number of comments to display (effectively the number of days on which comments were posted) in chronological order, starting with Today.
+As you build up a number of Journal items on an element, you can set the number of items to display (effectively the number of days on which items were posted) in chronological order, starting with today.
 To do this:

-- Click on the Hamburger icon at the top of the tab and select the 'Show this many comments' option.
+- Click on the Hamburger icon at the top of the tab and select the 'Show This Many Entries' option.

-- On the submenu, click on the number of days for which to show comments - 1 (Today), 3, 7, 15, 30 or All (every comment posted on this element).
+- On the submenu, click on the number of days for which to show comments - 1 (Today), 3, 7, 15, 30 or All (every item posted on this object).

-You can also pin the currently listed comments for an element to the tab.
-Those comments show in the tab regardless of which other element you are working on, which is a useful way of showing instructions written to guide your work on other elements.
+You can also pin the currently listed comments for an element or diagram to the tab.
+Those comments show in the tab regardless of which other object you are working on, which is a useful way of showing instructions written to guide your work on other objects.
 To pin the comments:

 - Click on the Hamburger icon at the top of the tab and select the 'Pin this comment' option.

-- When you want to display comments for other elements, click on the Hamburger icon again and select the 'Unpin Comment' option.
+- When you want to display comments for other elements or diagrams, click on the Hamburger icon again and select the 'Unpin Comment' option.